symfony/symfony-docs/introduction/from_flat_php_to_symfony.rst

 offering various advantages and the opportunity to reuse almost everything on different pages.

-The only part of the code that *can't* be reused is the page layout.
+The only part of the code that *cannot* be reused is the page layout.
 Fix that by creating a new ``templates/layout.php`` file:

 .. code-block:: html+php